rodrygo03/PA7-Graph-Algorithms/README.md

 To run the tests, you need to rename [`main.cpp`](./src/main.cpp) or you need to rename the `int main` function within that file.

-Execute the following commands from the `assignment-unordered-map` folder to accomplish what you need:
+Execute the following commands from the `leyk-csce221-assignment-graph-algorithms` folder to accomplish what you need:

 **Build all of the tests**
 ```sh